Palwal district: Mound

+Mughal period

-During the reign of Mughal empire, the freedom fighter Kanha Rawat carried forward the legacy of Jat leader Gokula to fight against the oppressive Aurangzeb and his policy of persecuting Hindus, forcible conversion of Hindus to Islam, and high tax rate.
+During the reign of Mughal empire, the freedom fighter Kanha Rawat carried forward the legacy of Jat leader Gokula to fight against Aurangzeb.
 After Kanha refused to convert his religion to Islam, Aurangzeb had him buried alive at Rawatpara.
 A statue of Kanha was unveiled inside the park in February 2014 by Vishvendra Singh - the scion of Bharatpur State.
 Kanha Rawat Memorial Park was constructed around his samadhi at his native Bahin village in Hathin tehsil.

+British Raj

 During the British Raj, Palwal was a part of the Punjab Province and Gurgaon district.

 Mahatma Gandhi was first arrested at Palwal railway station.
 The historical building "Gandhi Ashrama" was erected in memory of the incident.
+Uttawar forced sterilisations, occurred when on November 6, 1976, when mass vasectomy of nearly 800 men of Uttawar village was done, in Palwal district, Haryana during India’s Emergency imposed by Indira Gandhi.

+Independent India

 On 15 August 1979, Gurgaon district was divided, with Palwal becoming part of the new Faridabad district.
 Later, Palwal became the 21st district of Haryana on 15 August 2008.